thosgood/this-weeks-finds/markdown/101-151/week105.md

 when i is different from j.
 What we get is called the "Clifford algebra" C~n~.
 For example, when n = 1 we get the complex numbers, which we call C. When n = 2 we get the quaternions, which we call H, for Hamilton.
-When n = 3 we get\... the octonions??
+When n = 3 we get... the octonions??
 No, not the octonions, since we always demand that multiplication be associative!
 We get the algebra consisting of *pairs* of quaternions!
 We call that H + H. When n = 4 we get the algebra consisting of 2x2 *matrices* of quaternions!
 We